 The Stockbridge Main Street Walking Tour provides An opportunity to view and understand Stockbridge as its town of origin -Indiantown.
 Learn about the original locations of Mohican peoples’ homes, and the role many of these property owners played in town government in the 1700s.For more learning about ‘The Stockbridge Experiment,’ one can visit the “Mission House” which presents the story of the first missionary and his role in attempting to form a town in which Mohicans and Colonists could co-existi.Further exploration is available at the Library Museum & Archives that contains many original documents and artifacts from the 18 century, providing greater insight into what the idea of Stockbridge was intended to be and what happened to dispossess the Mohican tribe of land within 50 years.

-Introduction to the Mohican History Walking Tour of Main Street Stockbridge:
+Video segments from the Mohican History Walking Tour of Main Street Stockbridge:

 Stop 1.
 Meeting House